kalvir781/kalv/cv/index.md

 ### Caliper - 2011 - 2012
 First JavaScript error collection and performance monitoring service for early JavaScript front end applications written in [BackboneJS](https://backbonejs.org).

-### Microsoft
-2012 Make Web Not War - presenting and discussing Realtime Web infrastructure for the future.
-2017 The future of conversational AI systems to interact with people, how computers will use this as the new method of UI

 ### Brewhouse 2012 - 2018
 Founded leading Canada Ruby development Agency.
 To work with growing tech companies such as Loft47, [Clio](https://www.clio.com/), CommandWear & Mobify.

 Built and sold [Goodbits](https://goodbits.io).

+### VanRuby 2012 - 2018
+Formed and ran ruby meetup that led to having 80-100 developers meet monthly.
+That spoke about topics of web development in Ruby and other languages such as JavaScript.

 ### Headphones.com - 2018
 Assisted great founder and team to re-construct [Headhphones.com](https://headphones.com) for Shopify.